ICRAR/daliuge/docs/graph_development.rst

 either via the |daliuge| utilities, or by the user directly.
-Finally, the Physical Graph can be sent to one of the Drop Managers for execution.
+Finally, the Physical Graph can be sent to a Drop Island Manager for execution.

 .. _graph_dev.delayed: